 And although the stakes aren’t as drastic, when it comes down to it, conflict with other groups (competition) remains the biggest driver of collaboration for content marketing teams, too.

-Marketers have always relied on collaboration, but now that nearly every company competes for attention on the web, content collaboration (or lack thereof) has quickly become a prime differentiator in the marketing kingdom.
+Marketers have always relied on collaboration.
+But now that nearly every company competes for attention on the web, content collaboration (or lack thereof) has quickly become a prime differentiator.

 Get it right, and you have a “sum is greater” dynamic that fosters strategic alignment, productive scrutiny, and — ultimately — highly satisfying brand experiences.
 Get it wrong, and your content program runs at partial capacity while the competition gradually makes away with your market share.
 This environment makes content collaboration a critical area of focus for modern content leaders.